Introduction to Forecast & Optimization

 - An understanding of where this data is kept

 - A technical resource to integrate the source of this data to Quinyx using our REST APIs

 Continue reading below to follow a step-by-step guide about how to set up these tools within Quinyx

 1. Setting up your Input Data

 Input data refers to any data that is given to Quinyx from other systems.
-Data such as Sales comes from a Point of Sale system or a B.I tool - this would be an example of Input data.
-If you wanted Quinyx to display your input data for schedule guidance, or create a forecast for your input data, you will need to push the data into Quinyx using our REST APIs
+Data such as Sales comes from a Point of Sale system or a BI tool - this would be an example of Input data.
+If you want Quinyx to display your input data for schedule guidance, or create a forecast for your input data, you will need to push the data into Quinyx using our REST APIs.

 2. Generating a Forecast

 Now that Quinyx has access to your input data, Quinyx can use this data to generate a forecast for you using one of our algorithms.
-Alternatively, you can generate a forecast outside of Quinyx and then send this into Quinyx using our REST APIs
+Alternatively, you can generate a forecast outside of Quinyx and then send this to Quinyx using our REST APIs.

 3. Variable Display Groups & Calculated Variables